Rho-1: Not All Tokens Are What You Need

 We introduce a token selection ratio $k\%$, which determines the proportion of tokens to be included based on their excess loss.
 The cross-entropy loss for the selected tokens is computed as follows:

 Here, $N*k\%$ defines the number of tokens that fall within the top $k\%$ of excess loss.
 The indicator function $I_{k\%}(x_i)$ is defined as:

+By default, we use $\mathcal{L}_{\Delta}$ as the score function $S$.
 This ensures that the loss is applied only to the tokens that are deemed most beneficial for the language model to learn from.
 In practice, token selection can be implemented by ranking the tokens in a batch according to their excess loss and using only the top $k\%$ of tokens for training.
 This process eliminates the loss for undesired tokens without incurring additional costs during pretraining, making our approach both efficient and easily integrated.